Zachj345/Zachj345/README.md

 - What is up, I'm Zach
 - I’m interested in Python programming
-- 🌱 I’m currently practicing everyday on codewars but I want to expand my experience
-- 💞️ I’m looking to collaborate on anything
+- 🌱 I’m currently practicing everyday on codewars but I want to expand my experience.
+Looking to collaborate on anything.
 - 📫 How to reach me zackj345@gmail.com

 <!---